 3 Available Heights

 Continue Reading Advantek Pet Gazebo Review

-They can do their business here, or just use it as a place they can relax outside while you are at the campground.
+They can do their business inside the portable fence or just use it as a place they can relax outside while you are at the campground.

-If you have big dogs, this can give you a little more footroom inside of your RV.
-(But please give them enough space in the playpen to be happy and able to move around themselves.)
+If you have big dogs, using a camper dog fence gives you a little more foot room in your RV.
+(But please provide them with enough space in the playpen to be happy and able to move around themselves.)